mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

     end

 How many validations do we have on the content of the post class?
-To someone familar with ActiveRecord, the answer is obviously one.
+To someone familiar with ActiveRecord, the answer is obviously one.
 We have a validation that the body must contain something - that it is present.
 In fact DataMapper, through dm-validations, has set up _four_ validations for us.
 When we declare properties like `:length => 0..255` as well as declaring the maximum length for